IBM-Bluemix-Docs/ComposeForMySQL/connecting-external.md

 To connect with Java, first download and install MySQL's [Connector/J JDBC driver](https://dev.mysql.com/downloads/connector/j/).

-You can then connect to a deployment by using the following code:
+You can then connect to a deployment by using the following example code:

 ```java
 import java.sql.*;